course-dprep/team-assignment-team-17/README.md

 Since the event is enormous in size, globally well-known and socially relevant we believe investigating the effect on prices and availability of Airbnb accommodations during this event is very interesting.

 ## 1.3 Research method
 The research method that is used in this project is a regression analysis.
 This method is used to examine the influence of the Canel Pride in Amsterdam on the price of the Airbnb listing in Amsterdam.
 In the model, the moderator ‘location of the accommodation’ is analysed.
 According to this regression analysis, we can conclude if these variables have a significant effect on the Airbnb listing prices in Amsterdam.
 The research question can be answered by means of the output.
-See [here](https://github.com/course-dprep/team-assignment-team-17/blob/master/src/README.md) for the specific variables used.
+See [the Rmarkdown file](https://github.com/course-dprep/effect-of-canal-parade-on-prices/tree/master/src/paper) for the specific variables used.

 ## 1.4 Conceptual model

 ![conceptual model](https://user-images.githubusercontent.com/112410933/194032510-b492862b-b152-476d-a71b-7ef28c7c783e.jpg)

 ## 1.5 conclusion
-The complete analysis including statistical tests that were used and graphs that were made can be found in: [the paper folder](https://github.com/course-dprep/team-assignment-team-17/tree/master/src/paper)
+The complete analysis including statistical tests that were used and graphs that were made can be found in: [the paper folder](https://github.com/course-dprep/effect-of-canal-parade-on-prices/tree/master/src/paper)

 Based on the analysis done the following conclusions can be drawn for the hypothesis.
 There is no significant effect in the difference in price during the Canal parade and the weekends before and after the Canal Parade.